Hyrtsi/hyrtsi.github.io/docs/_posts/2024-01-01-open-source.md

 For your own little hobby project that nobody ever discovers it doesn't really matter.
 I used to always use MIT license but now I'm possessed of the idea of the license that spreads open sourceness like a virus.

+💡 Suggestion: take a script, project, studying notes or similar that you spent a fair share of time working with.
+Polish and improve it to the state where it's useful for someone else than only you.
+Share it as a repository or gist.
+If you spent long time on it, it may be of value for someone else, too, and save their time.
+What if you would start working always this in mind: instead of making hacky code and messy folder structures make clear projects that don't require lots of additional work to be in publishable form.

 # Studying repositories from Github

 Github is my favorite platform for both storing and managing my repositories but also for "social" programming.